gogins/csound-extended/REALTIME-AUDIO.md

 It is vital to understand that with plain ALSA, only one audio stream can be active at a time.
 Hence, in the browser, only one tab can use audio at a time.
 Other audio tabs should be closed before running a WebAssembly piece.

 The Chromium browser is invoked by the shell script `/usr/bin/chromium-browser`.
 Normally, Chromium uses PulseAudio.
-The script implies that the browser audio configuration can be overridden to use plain ALAS in an initialization file or in an environment variable, but I could not get that to work.
+The script implies that the browser audio configuration can be overridden to use plain ALSA in an initialization file or in an environment variable, but I could not get that to work.
 However, adding these flags to the final invocation of the command in the startup script _does_ work (although this will break Chromium for anybody who uses PulseAudio or a different ALSA device):
 ```
 else
   if [ $want_temp_profile -eq 0 ] ; then